viamrobotics/docs/docs/components/servo.md

 First make sure you have set up your robot and connected it to the Viam app.
 Check out our [installation guide](/installation/) for details.

-**Assumption:** A servo called "my_servo" is configured as a component of your robot.
+The following example assumes you have a servo called "my_servo" configured as a component of your robot.
+If your servo has a different name, swap out the name where needed.

 {{% /alert %}}